For the complete documentation index, see llms.txt. Markdown versions of documentation pages are available by appending .md to the page URL.

 prompt=<text>NoSets the initial composer text.

-path=<absolute-path>NoOpens the new task in a local workspace. path must be an absolute path to a local directory.
+path=<absolute-path>NoOpens the new chat in a local workspace. path must be an absolute path to a local directory.
 When valid, Codex uses that directory as the active workspace.

 originUrl=<git-remote-url>NoMatches one of your current workspace roots by Git remote URL.
 If path is also present, Codex resolves path first.